bdbch/inksane/.bumpy/rich-shy-glow.md

 "@inksane/core": patch
 ---

-Fixed a bug where an unfocused editor still had enabled replace decorations on markdown syntax.
+Fixed a bug where an unfocused editor still showed replacement decorations for Markdown syntax.